legrosmanu/rest-api-squeezebox/README.md

 It's not a good solution for security.
 It is just for waiting for a better solution.

 ## Endpoint that you can use

+### GET /players
-- GET /players : get players informations.
+Get players informations.
 The array returned looks like :
 ```
 [
     {